 Historic Old Salem is a living museum, which means it uses costumed interpreters, first-person narratives, audio tours, live demonstrations, artifacts, baking, cooking, music, gardening, and other hands-on activities to paint a truly immersive portrait of early-American Moravian life for visitors.
 For Hidden Town, researchers wanted to do more than just acknowledge the complex history of slavery within the southern agricultural community.
-“Part of our work in uncovering the Hidden Town is to authentically reveal the lives of the individuals, where they lived and worked and who they were as human beings,” Martha said.
-“The story of slavery in Salem changed with time, and by the early 1800s the community was becoming more Southern American, church was segregated, and the number of enslaved people in the town grew.
+“Part of our work in uncovering the Hidden Town is to authentically reveal the lives of the individuals, where they lived and worked, and who they were as human beings,” Martha said.
+“The story of slavery in Salem changed with time, and by the early 1800s the community was becoming more Southern American, the church was segregated, and the number of enslaved people in the town grew.
 Just before the Civil War, about 135 of the town’s people were enslaved,” she said.

 Because Salem was a religious community, all decisions for the community had to be approved by the church.
 In the beginning, no individual could own another person.
-Gradually, the church began hiring both free and enslaved laborers and then purchased their first slave.
+Gradually, the church began hiring both free and enslaved laborers and then purchased their first slaves.
 Early on, the number of Moravian-owned slaves was low.
 In some cases, enslaved people went on to join the church, becoming full and equal members of the spiritual community, despite their very real human bondage.

 “Salem was a town of trades and professions, and slavery here was urban slavery, not plantation slavery.
 Enslaved people worked in varied ways and were truly builders of the town.
 Research indicates most enslaved people lived in their enslaver’s house in town or in an outbuilding on the lot, and others may have lived on outlying farm lots.
 Salem was a predominantly German-speaking place, and many enslaved spoke English and German.
 Some learned to read and write, joined in worship, earned their own money.
 People often married and had children, leading to generational slavery, and a major goal of the Hidden Town Project is connecting with the descendant population today.
 It is a complicated history, and we have more to learn and much yet to do,” Martha said.